padamson/seamless/README.md

 Currently the "usage" of the seamless package is to adapt the tutorial.
 Future plans include a script to generate a blank seamless LaTeX document.
-I'm open to suggestions on how to implement and features that would be useful.
+I'm open to suggestions on how to implement features that would be useful.